dragonfly-science/dragonfly-website/content/news/2015-09-28-douglas-bagnall-author-attribution.md

 authors at once by modelling the language as a whole and picking out bits that suited each author.”

-Other competitors extracted thousands of features from the text, (e.g., the number of words over six letters, the number of times a sequence of words occurs) and used a supercomputer to compare them using a vector space.
-Douglas’ alternative method, however, cleverly reduced the number of text features without losing any information.

-“The vector space method requires you to decide ahead of time what text features you will use for each language, and then disregard the rest.
-My network was trained to pay attention to every little part of the text and not prematurely throw away any information.
-It turns out that nobody else uses recurrent neural networks in this way as far as we know.
-They are quite new.”

 Douglas says he will probably have another go at the competition next year.
 In the meantime he is presenting his work to the linguistic departments in New Zealand universities, where there is growing interest in computational linguistics.